Gunman kills multiple people at Fort Lauderdale Airport

-A shooter opened fire Friday afternoon at Fort Lauderdale-Hollywood International Airport in Florida, leaving "multiple people dead" and injuring several others as panicked travelers took cover, the Broward County sheriff said.
+A shooter opened fire Friday afternoon at Fort Lauderdale-Hollywood International Airport in Florida, killing five people and injuring eight others before being taken into custody, the Broward County sheriff said.

-A gunman was in custody, local law enforcement sources told NBC News.
+The gunman appeared to be shooting randomly into the crowd as panicked travelers ran for cover from a barrage of bullets that sounded like fireworks, according to witnesses.

 The Fort Lauderdale-Hollywood airport, located about 25 miles north of Miami, tweeted the incident occurred at a baggage claim inside Terminal 2.
 Calls came in around 12:55 p.m.
 ET.